korewireless/Microvisor-HAL-STM32U5/README.md

-# Twilio Microvisor STM32U585 HAL
+# Microvisor STM32U585 HAL

-This repo provides a version of ST Microelectronics’ STM32 Standard Peripheral Library that has been modified to support Twilio Microvisor running on an STM32U585 microcontroller.
+This repo provides a version of ST Microelectronics’ STM32 Standard Peripheral Library that has been modified to support Microvisor running on an STM32U585 microcontroller.

-It is a repackaging and expansion on ST Microelectronics’ [STM32CubeU5](https://github.com/STMicroelectronics/STM32CubeU5) hardware abstraction layer (HAL).
+It is a repackaging and expansion of ST Microelectronics’ [STM32CubeU5](https://github.com/STMicroelectronics/STM32CubeU5) hardware abstraction layer (HAL).

 ## About the Microvisor port